The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Use Meprozine as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- If you miss a dose of Meprozine and you are taking it regularly, take it as soon as possible.
-If several hours have passed or if it is nearing time for the next dose, do not double the dose to catch up, unless advised by your health care provider.
+- If you miss a dose of Meprozine and you are using it regularly, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Meprozine.